wp-plugins/dropbox-backup/readme.txt

 = How to restore my site from dropbox backup? =

+- First of all, install the Dropbox backup & restore plugin;<br />
+- In Dropbox backup & restore plugin check your connection to dropbox as "dropbox app" or as connection with use of app key & app secret;

 = My web page completely crashed and not available.
 How can I restore my web page from dropbox backup? =

 Just login or Register at WPAdm www.wpadm.com If your web page wasn't added and verified - just do it.
 Add your domain and verified this on WPAdm account.